theSharque/it-crowd/README.md

 * Internal chat (actually just a log on the screen)
 * Generate new branch and create a commit with message
 * Push branch to review
-* Create single-installation dockerfile
+* Single-installation dockerfile
+* Docker-compose module file

 ### Future plan:
-* Create docker-compose module file
+* Add QA junior unit-test writer
 * Support for JavaScript / TypeScript
-* Add QA junior unit-test writer

 # Used:
 * https://github.com/ollama/ollama